- Undergraduate Students

 - Accommodation includes self-catered and catered study bedrooms located on and off campus.

-- Internet connectivity in all rooms and free room contents insurance provided.
+- Internet connectivity is found in all rooms and free room contents insurance is provided.

 - Bath Spa railway station is just a few minutes' walk from the city centre and on the main railway line, offering easy travel to Bristol (20 mins) and London (1.5 hours).

 - Bristol International Airport is 15 miles away and an express coach service connects it to Bristol Temple Meads railway station.